 Geriatric physiotherapist: They are the one who focuses on the complex movement needs of older adults.
 They help elderly patients achieve or maintain high levels of physical health as they age by focusing on problems such as arthritis, osteoporosis, Alzheimer's disease, and joint soreness.

 Pediatric physiotherapist: They are responsible for rehabilitating children after diseases or injuries.
 They are required to assess and treat infants, children, and teenagers with developmental, congenital, and neuromuscular disorders as well as those recovering from injury, use special instruments and qualitative and quantitative assessment methods, including standardized tests, to analyze and diagnose the nature and extent of impairments.
-They are also responsible for treating the children with poor coordination, developmental delays, cerebral palsy, down syndrome, autism, and many other diagnoses, working with family members to recognize and change behavior patterns that impede progress and explain techniques to use at home
+They are also responsible for treating children with poor coordination, developmental delays, cerebral palsy, down syndrome, autism, and many other diagnoses, working with family members to recognize and change behaviour patterns that impede progress and explain techniques to use at home

-Sports physiotherapist: The physiotherapist working to reduce pain and reintroduce a range of movement after sports injuries.
+Sports physiotherapist: The physiotherapist works to reduce pain and reintroduce a range of movement after sports injuries.
 They perform all standard duties of a Sports Physiotherapist for outpatient care according to proper current ethical and industry standards.
 They also design and deliver tailored treatments and programs, including return-to-play preparation, exercise testing, etc. They effectively communicate and collaborate with the rest of the team to ensure complete and quality treatment for each patient.
-They are also required to bring in new clients to the Center and cultivate relationships with partner doctors, coaches, sports clubs, federations, etc. they are also responsible for professionally representing the center at sporting, arts, and other networking events.
+They are also required to bring in new clients to the Center and cultivate relationships with partner doctors, coaches, sports clubs, federations, etc. they are also responsible for professionally representing the centre at sporting, arts, and other networking events.